blue-button/bluebutton.js/docs.md

 ## Creating a Build

-Run `grunt` to build the library.
+Run `npm run build` to build the library.
 A `build/` directory will be created containing the standard and minified builds.

 ## Running the Test Suite

-Use `grunt test` to run the test suite.
+Use `npm run test` to run the test suite.
 This is important to do after making any changes to the parsers.
 Before running the tests the first time, run `bower install` to download the sample CCDA the tests require.
 (Run `npm install -g bower` if you don't yet have [Bower](http://bower.io)).
 Tests can be found in the [`spec/`](https://github.com/blue-button/bluebutton.js/tree/master/spec/javascripts) directory.

 ## Bugs and Contributing